 This is a premium priced bike for the home that is made for many years of usage.
 There is little maintenance required and the aluminum frame means it will not corrode as a result of the sweat.
 The longevity, solid build, ergonomic handlebars and low maintenance are what is included in the price.

-The best discount deal with free shipping was at Amazon when I looked.
+Amazon hand a good deal when I looked.
 It also qualified for Prime.